-After getting to grips with the mechanics of the journal such as the submission system and timelines for manuscripts, preferably in conjunction with the previous editor, we recommend to assess current practice using the COPE Audit (http://publicationethics. org/resources/audit).
-This tool is designed to help editors identify areas of their journal's policy, processes or practice that may require attention or may need to be revised so that they adhere to COPE's Code of Conduct and Best Practice Guidelines (http:// publicationethics.org/resources/code-conduct). on publication ethics.
-Journals vary in the ways they prevent or handle ethical issues, depending on the size of the journal staff, the resources available, and the discipline they cover.
-We therefore recommend using the audit in consultation with those who are most familiar with the journal's abilities and constraints; i.e., the publisher and journal manager.
-If you identify any substantive issues in need of change, be aware that it may take a considerable time to alter the journal's practices.
+After getting to grips with the mechanics of the journal such as the submission system and timelines for manuscripts, preferably in conjunction with the previous editor, we recommend assessing current practice using the COPE Audit.
+This tool is designed to help editors identify areas of their journal's policy, processes or practice that require attention and may need to be revised so that they adhere to the COPE Code of Conduct and Best Practice Guidelines on publication ethics.
+Journals vary in the ways they prevent or handle ethical issues depending on the size of the journal staff, the resources available and the discipline they cover.
+We therefore recommend using the audit in conjunction with the publisher and journal manager.
+It may take a considerable time to alter practice.